 Early Learning Scholarships

 Early Learning Scholarships increase access to high-quality early childhood programs for 3- and 4-year-old children with the highest needs to improve school readiness for all young children.
 Scholarships provide support for children to attend a high-quality early learning program as rated through Parent Aware, Minnesota's quality rating and improvement system.
-Children birth to age 2 are eligible if they meet one or more of the following criteria:
+Children birth to age 2 are eligible if identified as being in one or more of the following priority populations:

 - Child of a teen parent;